Sharath Kamal to Manika Batra, table tennis stars who spun India’s fortunes

 An active player at the international circuit for about two decades, Sharath Kamal enjoys a legendary status in Indian table tennis.

 Sharath Kamal has won the national table tennis championship a record nine times, is the first Indian to win an ITTF Pro Tour title and is the first Indian to win a singles gold medal at the Commonwealth Games.
-He is also a three-time Olympian.
+He is also a four-time Olympian.

 With the legendary coach Srinivas Rao as his father, it was no surprise that Sharath Kamal took up the TT racket at a very young age.
 The Chennai player’s first major international win came in 2004 when he won the singles competition at the Commonwealth table tennis championships in Malaysia.